Secure access to data in Azure Cosmos DB

 Azure Cosmos DB users are associated with a Cosmos database.
 Each database can contain zero or more Cosmos DB users.
 The following code sample shows how to create a Cosmos DB user using the Azure Cosmos DB .NET SDK v3.

-//Create a user.
-Database database = benchmark.client.GetDatabase("SalesDatabase"); User user = await database.CreateUserAsync("User 1");
+// Create a user.
+Database database = client.GetDatabase("SalesDatabase"); User user = await database.CreateUserAsync("User 1");

 Each Cosmos DB user has a ReadAsync() method that can be used to retrieve the list of permissions associated with the user.

-A permission resource is associated with a user and assigned at the container as well as partition key level.
+A permission resource is associated with a user and assigned to a specific resource.
 Each user may contain zero or more permissions.
 A permission resource provides access to a security token that the user needs when trying to access a specific container or data in a specific partition key.
 There are two available access levels that may be provided by a permission resource: